 You can disable the canceling of creation and deletion event pairs.
 All of the events are reported to all subscribed JMS listeners and are displayed in the Active Alarm list of each GUI client.
 When this option is deselected, the user receives a warning that this will impact alarm event processing.
-If optimization is not enabled, third-party JMS listeners may be affected as they may not be able to handle the increased rate of incoming events.
+If optimization is not enabled, third-party JMS listeners may not be able to manage the increased event rate.